tonyephy/health_connect_new/README.md

 # health_connect_new

 Health Connect is an integrated health management application designed to enhance user experience by providing a comprehensive platform for health management.
-With features ranging from health tracking to mindfulness and meditation resources, this application aims to empower users to take charge of their health and well-being.
+With features ranging from health tracking to mindfulness and meditation resources, this application aims to empower users to take charge of their health and well-being and also allow for them to have access of there health at hand.

 # Table of Contents
 Features